DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-20 Environmental Artist Meeting Notes.md

 ![](<../../../_Meta/Attachments/Pasted image 20250920043401.png>)

 ### Notes
-- If we were doing something around the perimeter, lighter
+- If we were doing something around the perimeter, a lighter texture might be better
 - Different floor texture, larger tile